dustinpfister/blog_posts/_posts/linux-gcc.md

 layout: post
 categories: linux
 id: 743
-updated: 2020-11-17 12:00:50
+updated: 2020-11-17 12:12:05
-version: 1.5
+version: 1.6
 ---

-The Linux gcc command is a C language compliler that is right there to work with if one wants to get into C programing in a linux system.
+The [Linux gcc](https://linux.die.net/man/1/gcc) command is a C language compliler that is right there to work with if one wants to get into C programing in a linux system.
 I took a moment to start playing around with it, and just have some fun with a few quick, basic, C language hello world programs.

 I am very much a javaScript developer, and as such I have been shying away from C for a long time.
 There is much about the langauge that strikes me as being very intense and time consuming.
 In javaScipt I like having things going on like garbage collection, and dynamic typing.
 Sure javaScript is like riding a bike with training weels, but it is still very much a bike that will take me places.
 I have this mindset that what matters most in programing are things that are independant of language.
 Regardless if a programe is written in javaScript, C, or even something like qBasic what does the programe do?
 Why would I or anyone else want to use it?
 The anwsers to those questions are what matter first and for most to me.